ucyo/xsuite/README.md

 - `xsuite.xtend` Extend xarray.Datasets and xarray.DataArrays with functions
 - `xsuite.backend.xstores` Additional datastores for different formats

+> cdo version 1.9.0 is currently not supported.
+The toolset does not support
+> the `returnCdf` command anymore.
+Any [issue](https://code.mpimet.mpg.de/issues/7839#change-33102)
+> has been opened.

 ## Installation
 The module is compatible with `py2` and `py3` and can be installed via `pip install .`